Photo of Bhante Sujato.

 Is there anything I should not offer?

-Money! 💰 We just accept food for the daily meal.
+Thanks for asking.
+There is one thing: money! 💰 We just accept food for the daily meal.

 Do I have to bring a full meal?